Killing of Marcus-David Peters

 Marcus-David Peters was a Virginia man shot and killed by police officer Michael Nyantakyi while Peters, unarmed, was having a mental health crisis on May 14, 2018.
-Two prosecutors' reviews have cleared Nyantakyi of wrongdoing.
+Two prosecutors' reviews cleared Nyantakyi of wrongdoing.
 Peters' death was a focus of Virginia protests in 2020 during the George Floyd protests, and a community gathering place surrounding Richmond's Robert E. Lee Monument was marked with a sign for Peters.
 Later that year, the Virginia General Assembly passed a law named for Peters, intended to provide behavioral health experts to respond to people in mental health crises.
 These events prompted a 2021 third-party campaign for Governor by Peters' sister, Princess Blanding, who became an advocate for criminal justice reform following his death.

 Killing

 In 2018, Marcus-David Peters was a 24-year-old Black man and Virginia Commonwealth University alumnus who taught high school biology at Essex High School, commuting from his home in Richmond, Virginia.
-On May 14, 2018, during a mental health crisis, Peters had a car accident in Richmond, witnessed by police officer Michael Nyantakyi, a ten-year veteran of the Richmond Police Department, who then pursued Peters.
+On May 14, 2018, during a mental health crisis, Peters fled a car accident in Richmond, witnessed by police officer Michael Nyantakyi, a ten-year veteran of the Richmond Police Department, who then pursued Peters.
 Peters crashed his car by the on-ramp to Interstate 95 and got out of the car naked and distressed.
-He was hit by a car but got up and seeing Nyantakyi, advanced toward him.
-In an encounter that lasted 76 seconds, Nyantakyi tasered Peters several times with no effect.
-Peters continued walking towards the officer, threatening to kill him, and then attacked him.
-Nyantakyi then fatally shot Peters.
+He ran into a lane of traffic, was hit by a car, and then "thrashed and rolled on the shoulder of the travel lane."
+Peter got up and advanced towards Nyantakyi, shouting, "Back the fuck up.
+Put that taser down, and I'll kill you."
+In an encounter that lasted 18 seconds, Nyantakyi tasered Peters several times with no effect.
+Peters continued to verbally threaten the officer's life while charging at Nyantakyi, who then fatally shot Peters.

 Law enforcement review

-Two reviews by local prosecutors have cleared Nyantakyi of wrongdoing and no charges were brought.
+Two reviews by local prosecutors cleared Nyantakyi of wrongdoing and no charges were brought.
 In 2018, Richmond's Commonwealth's Attorney Michael N. Herring reviewed the case, releasing footage of the fatal encounter, and declined to bring charges.
 Peters' family and other activists, who questioned why Peters was shot unarmed, called for this incident to be reviewed by Herring's successor, Colette McEachin, who took up the case in July 2020.
 In November 2020, she announced her findings, concurring with Herring that Nyantakyi's actions were reasonable.
 The decision was an issue in the 2021 Virginia gubernatorial election.